 Safety testing of kitchenware

 Ensuring that what we eat is safe does not stop at testing the food itself.
 Everything that comes into contact with food - as it is produced, packed, transported, stored, prepared and consumed - also needs to be safe.
 No harmful chemicals should be released from frying pans when they are heated up or from bottles used to feed children.

 The European Union Reference Laboratory for Food Contact Materials develops guidelines and harmonised methods for testing the release of chemicals from food contact materials.

-Endocrine disrupters are substances, man-made or natural, which can interfere with the hormone systems of humans and wildlife, with potentially adverse effects, for example, on fertility or neural development.
+Endocrine disruptors are substances, man-made or natural, which can interfere with the hormonal system of humans and wildlife, leading to adverse effects, for example, on fertility or neural development.